sora-xor/sora-docs/src/substrate-bridge.md

 ::: warning

 Only specific XCM messages for/from the corresponding networks have been tested and utilised in the client applications, such as Polkaswap.
-When constructing your own messages, exercise caution - there is a possibility that your funds could be permanently lost.
+When constructing your own messages, exercise caution: there is a possibility that your funds could be permanently lost.

 :::